Generate WWVB timecodes for any desired time

 1-digit-rounded DUT1 values for consecutive dates, and

 leap second at the end of day X. The direction of the leap second can be

-inferred from the sign of X, a positive leap second if X is positive.
-As long
+inferred from the sign of X, a 59-second minute if X is positive and a

 as DUT1 changes slowly enough during other times that there is at least one day

 of DUT1=+0.0, no incorrect (negative) leapsecond will be inferred. (something

 that should remain true for the next few centuries, until the length of the day

 This should be considered more experimental than the AM channel, as the tests only cover a single reference minute.
 Further tests could be informed by the other implementation I know of, except that implementation appears incomplete.